CI/CD pipeline for container-based workloads

 Application data is stored in Azure Cosmos DB, a globally distributed, multi-model database that can scale globally.
 Cosmos DB abstracts the need to scale your infrastructure as with traditional database components, and you can choose to replicate your Cosmos DB globally to meet the demands of your customers.

-For other scalability topics, see the scalability checklist available in the Azure Architecture Center.
+For other scalability topics, see the performance efficiency checklist available in the Azure Architecture Center.

 To minimize the attack footprint, this scenario does not expose the Jenkins VM instance over HTTP.
 For any management tasks that require you to interact with Jenkins, you create a secure remote connection using an SSH tunnel from your local machine.
 Only SSH public key authentication is allowed for the Jenkins and Grafana VM instances.
 Password-based logins are disabled.
 For more information, see Run a Jenkins server on Azure.